-Southern peas will grow on many soil types, but highest yields occur on well drained sandy loams and light sandy clay soils.
+Southern peas will grow on many soil types, but highest yields occur on well drained sandy loams.
 High yields are possible on sandy soils if adequate moisture and fertility are provided.
 Soils known to be droughty will likely produce poor yields.
-It is erroneous to consider southern pea to be a highly drought resistant crop.
+It is erroneous to consider southern peas to be a highly drought resistant crop.